In Paratext, each user has a Registration Name. Via the registry website, it is possible to change your Registration Name.

 - Paste your new registration name and code into Paratext, under Tools > Registration Information, and restart Paratext.

-If your project has not yet been migrated from Paratext 7 to Paratext 8, you may want to use Convert Project at the same time as project migration.
+If your project has not yet been migrated from Paratext 7 to Paratext 8 or 9, you may want to use Convert Project at the same time as project migration.
 To do so, follow the steps below, or contact your Paratext supporter.

 - Except for the one administrator who will do the conversion, each team member on your project should: